 The Hunger Games is the 2012 blockbuster first movie in the Hunger Games series, based on the book series by Suzanne Collins.
-Set in an apocalyptic future, teenager “tributes” from downtrodden districts must compete in the life and death “Hunger Games” that enforces the rule of the ruthless Capitol.
+Set in an apocalyptic future, teenager “tributes” from downtrodden districts must compete in the life and death “Hunger Games” that enforce the rule of the ruthless Capitol.
 There are a number of math-filled scenarios in the movie including archery and lotteries.

 Math Scenario 1: The Hunger Games Lottery

 When kids turn 12 they become eligible for the Hunger Games lottery and continue to be eligible up to and including age 18.
 At that point in time, their name is entered once in the lottery.

 If they are not drawn that year, then the next year when they’re 13, they have two entries in the lottery with their name – increasing their chances of being picked.

 This continues until they are 18, when presumably they have seven entries in the lottery.

 Large Population of Kids with Evenly Distributed Ages

 If we assume that the population of children between the ages of 12 to 18 stays approximately constant, is large (in the movie it looks like there are many hundreds of eligible children) and evenly distributed over that age range, then we can work out how much worse off you are as an 18 year old then a 12 year old.